The Kid (1921) Director: Charlie Chaplin

 A fight breaks out between the Tramp and the authorities who attempt to take the boy.
 The Tramp wins the boy from the authorities, but the mother sees the note from the doctor and tries to claim custody of her child.
 What follows is likely the most memorable and introspective scenes in the film.
 Lonely, the Tramp falls asleep and enters “dreamland.”
 He dreams of angels and devils as he briefly flies above ground.
 The Tramp is awakened by the policeman who leads him to the home of the woman and the boy.
 The movie ends on a note of seeming resolution -we are led to believe that the Tramp will remain involved in the boy’s life.
 Perhaps he will fall in love with the boy’s mother.

-Chaplin’s firstborn son had died prior to production on this film, adding to severe emotional distress for Chaplin.
+The Kid was Chaplin’s most autobiographical film.
+His firstborn son had died prior to production on this film, adding to severe emotional distress for Chaplin.
 On top of his emotional anguish, Chaplin was stunted by writer’s block and he was crushed by a failing marriage.
-The divorce with his first wife, the actress Mildred Harris, interfered greatly with the film’s release.
-So much so, in fact, that it led Chaplin and his associates to capture the original negative from her and smuggle it to Utah in coffee cans, editing the film in a hotel room at the Hotel Utah in order to protect its integrity.
+The divorce with his first wife, teenaged bride and fellow actress Mildred Harris, interfered greatly with the film’s release.
+So much so, in fact, that it led Chaplin and his associates to capture the original negative and smuggle it to Utah in coffee cans, editing the film in a hotel room at the Hotel Utah in order to protect its integrity as well as Chaplin’s assets.
 Chaplin later married Lita Grey in 1924 -she appears as an angel during the “dreamland” sequence in The Kid.